-Decided you need to squat heavy to get the butt you want?
+Decided you need to squat heavy to get strong?
 EXCELLENT.
-You are one of a growing number of women who have realized that heavy squats can transform your body.
+You are one of a growing number of women who have realized that heavy squats can transform your body (and mind!).
 Check out the video above to see how size doesn’t matter when it comes to heavy squats.

 Now follow these tips to make your life easier and get the most out of those lifts.